weberBen/Automatic_differentiation/Readme.md

 # Automatic differentiation

-Implementation of a simple automatic differientiation (forward mode with dual number and backward mode with networkx) for educationnal purpose.
+Implementation of a simple automatic differentiation (forward mode with [dual number](https://en.wikipedia.org/wiki/Dual_number) and backward mode with [NetworkX](https://networkx.org/documentation/stable/tutorial.html)) with mathematical explanations.

-The mathematical background of the forward and backward modes are explained in details [here]()
+*The mathematical background of the forward and backward modes is explained in details [here]()*

 ### Forward mode